Motorcycle Accident Lawyer

 In 2006, 37 percent of all motorcyclists involved in fatal crashes were speeding, compared with 23 percent for drivers of automobiles, 19 percent for light truck drivers and 8 percent for large truck drivers, as reported in NHTSA research.
 Riding without a valid license also seems to be more prevalent among motorcyclists.
 In 2006, 25 percent of motorcycle operators who were involved in fatal crashes were riding without a valid license, compared with 13 percent of passenger vehicle drivers.

 NHTSA says that motorcycle operators were also 1.2 times more likely than passenger vehicle drivers to have a prior license suspension or revocation.

-Contact Our Indianapolis Motorcycle Accident Lawyers
+Contact Our Indianapolis Motorcycle Accident Lawyer

 Have you or someone you know been injured in a motorcycle crash?
 If so, contact an Indianapolis motorcycle accident lawyer at Baker & Gilchrist and start on your road to recovery and compensation.
 Call us today at toll-free, or use our online contact form.
 Our office is located in Avon.